DeanHazineh/DFlat-tensorflow/dflat/datasets_image/readme.txt

 ## NOTE:
-This folder will be removed from Dflat in a future update. it will instead be replaced by a small set of sample images used for example demos.
+This folder will be used in future updates to provide small set of sample images used for examples and demos.